-B. D. Gildenberg who served as the civilian meteorologist, engineer, and physical science administrator for the Holloman AFB Balloon Branch from 1951, has referred to the Roswell incident "the world's most famous, most exhaustively investigated, and most thoroughly debunked UFO claim".
+B. D. Gildenberg who served as the civilian meteorologist, engineer, and physical science administrator for the Holloman AFB Balloon Branch from 1951, has referred to the Roswell incident "as the world's most famous, most exhaustively investigated, and most thoroughly debunked UFO claim".

 Whilst there is no apparent concrete evidence that a UFO really did crash down at Roswell, many believers firmly hold to the belief that one did, and that the truth has been deliberately concealed as a result of a government conspiracy.

-Pflock said, "The case for Roswell is a classic example of the triumph of quantity over quality.
+Karl T Pflock (CIA Intelligence officer) said, "The case for Roswell is a classic example of the triumph of quantity over quality".